-I love painting small art works, they are great especially if you are a beginner.
-You can paint them more quickly, they are good for practicing your painting techniques, they make great little paintings, they are easier to sell and you can use them for colour studies for bigger paintings.
+I love painting small artworks, they are great especially if you are a beginner.
+You can paint them more quickly, they are good for practising your painting techniques, they make great little paintings, they are easier to sell and you can use them for colour studies for bigger paintings.

-In this tutorial I am going to show you how I painted this small studio painting of Mt Talbot and Mt Crosscut in New Zealand in five easy stages which includes:
+In this tutorial, I am going to show you how I painted a small mountain landscape of Mt Talbot and Mt Crosscut in New Zealand in five easy stages which include:

 I have painted these mountains many times as it’s one of my favourite places in New Zealand.

 I painted this artwork in oils but you can just as easily paint this using acrylics.

 This is one of the reference photos I used, feel free to copy and use it.
 From this, I went to my sketchbook and drew some thumbnail sketches to design a composition.

 Once I have a rough idea of a composition I then continue with a final pencil sketch.

 I use a range of graphite pencils including 4H, 2H, HB, 2B and 4B.
 I use hard pencils for such as the 4H and 2H for areas of my drawing with lighter tones.
 I use my softer pencils 2B and 4B for dark shadows.

 Mt Talbot which is the distant mountain within the red square is the focal point of the painting.
 The actual location itself is not too dissimilar to the composition in this painting so it didn’t require too many changes.

 When painting a landscape it’s a good idea to establish a focal point in the painting.
 Your focal point should never ever be in the middle of your painting as it’s boring and distracting.